spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-a-custom-discount-calculator.md

     link: docs/scos/dev/feature-integration-guides/202005.0/discount-promotion-feature-integration.html
 ---

+This guide explains how to introduce a new discount calculation logic

-To introduce a new discount calculation logic, for example implementing a custom rounding logic follow these steps:
+To introduce a new discount calculation logic—for example, to implement a custom rounding logic—follow these steps:

 1. Implement your version of the calculator, that is, `SpecialDiscountCalculatorPlugin`, implementing a plugin with the interface `\Spryker\Zed\Discount\Dependency\Plugin\DiscountCalculatorPluginInterface`.
 We have at least two existing calculators to use as an example implementation—for example, [PercentagePlugin](https://github.com/spryker/discount/blob/master/src/Spryker/Zed/Discount/Communication/Plugin/Calculator/PercentagePlugin.php) and [FixedPlugin](https://github.com/spryker/discount/blob/master/src/Spryker/Zed/Discount/Communication/Plugin/Calculator/FixedPlugin.php)